JorjaFox/library/_source/_recaps/csi/it-was-a-very-good-year.md

 ---
-title: "It was a Very Good Year"
+title: "It Was a Very Good Year"
 author: Mika A. Epstein
 layout: recap-tv
 permalink: /recaps/csi/:title/